 Objective

-Our file structure of this project will comprise of these two main files: db_utils.py and main.py.
-In the db_utils.py file we are going to write all the utility functions to connect llama-index with our SQL database and the table of our choice.
-The main.py file contains the streamlit code to provide a nice frontend.
+Our file structure for this project will consist of two main files: db_utils.py and main.py.
+In the db_utils.py file, we will write all the utility functions to connect llama-index with our SQL database and the table of our choice.
+The main.py file contains the streamlit code to provide a nice front end.

 Ingesting movies data into SQL table Optional

-In this section we are going to create a sample SQL table using Postgres DB.
-We set it up locally and use this Netflix movies dataset from kaggle.
-We download the dataset (which a single CSV file).
-We load the dataset using pandas, and then parse each row of the dataframe and insert it to our table.
+This section will create a sample SQL table using Postgres DB.
+We set it up locally and use this Netflix movies dataset from Kaggle.
+We download the dataset (a single CSV file).
+We load the dataset using pandas, and then we parse each row of the dataframe and insert it into our table.

-Please note that you are not required to follow the steps written in this section if you already have a database and some tables.
-However if you are still interested to do the same and reproduce the results then kindly head over to this Jupyter Notebook, where we wrote all the details regarding how to do this process on Postgres DB using SQLAlchemy.
+If you already have a database and some tables, you are not required to follow the steps in this section.
+However, if you are still interested in doing the same and reproducing the results, kindly head over to this Jupyter Notebook, where we wrote all the details regarding how to do this process on Postgres DB using SQLAlchemy.

 Connecting SQL table using llama-index and PremAI

-We are specifically going to understand some functions inside db_utils.py file.
-Lets see the schematics to understand what is happening under the hood.
+We will specifically understand some functions inside the db_utils.py file.
+Let’s look at the schematics to understand what is happening under the hood.

-In the above figure we can see that, the user first sends a query to the LLM.
-The whole process is orchestrated using llama-index, where at initializes it connects with the database using SQLDatabase and then builds the query engine using NLSQLTableQueryEngine.
-This engine basically is prompted to generate proper SQL from the table schema and the contents of the table.
+In the above figure, we can see that the user first sends a query to the LLM.
+The whole process is orchestrated using llama-index, which during initialization connects with the database using SQLDatabase and then builds the query engine using NLSQLTableQueryEngine.
+This engine is basically prompted to generate proper SQL from the table schema and its contents.

-This workflow show above does not use any embedding based retrieving techniques.
-It just provides an awesome abstraction for text2sql workflow once connected with some sort of database from SQLAlchemy.
+This workflow shown above does not use any embedding-based retrieving techniques.
+It provides an awesome abstraction for text2sql related workflows once connected with some sort of database from SQLAlchemy.

-So now once we pass the user query, it goes to the engine, gets the SQL code and then use that to execute inside the table and then gives back the result to the LLM and that LLM then formats the result for better readibility.
+So now, once we pass the user query, it goes to the engine, gets the SQL code and then uses that to execute inside the table and then gives back the result to the LLM and that LLM then formats the result for better readability.
 Let’s code the approach.

 Python